SENERGY-Platform/client-connector-updater/README.md

 `git clone git@gitlab.wifa.uni-leipzig.de:fg-seits/gateway-updater.git gateway-updater`

 For gateway-updater to detect your gateways place a `gupfile` in the root of your gateway dictionary.
-Create a virtualenv via `pyenv virtualenv` for each gateway and make sure to use the same name as the gateway dictionary.
+Create a virtualenv for each gateway and make sure to use the same name as the gateway dictionary.
 The resulting dictionary structur should look something like this:

-    .pyenv/versions/
+    .pyenv/
         your-gateway-a/
         your-gateway-b/